pedrovianadev/pedrovianadev/README.md

 I have knowledge and practice in JavaScript, React, Node, Java, Spring, Go, MongoDB, MySQL, Git, Docker, Jest, and much more.

-## environmental and software engineer
+## Environmental and Software Engineer

 👩‍💻 Looking for my first opportunity as a software developer